-- 1. All documents and communications related to the approval by the U.S. Department of Education of the State of New York's Plan for ARP ESSER funds. - 2.
+- 1. All documents and communications related to the approval by the U.S. Department of Education of the State of California's Plan for ARP ESSER funds. - 2.
 All documents and communications related to the use of ESSER funds. - 3.
-All documents and communications related to the use of COVID-relief funds, including but not limited to funds made available in the CARES Act, CRRSA, or ARP. - 4.
-All documents and communications, including but not limited to results related to standardized tests administered annually in the State of New York. - 5.
-All documents and communications related between the New York State Education Department and the United States Department of Education from January 20, 2021, to present.
+All documents and communications related to the use of COVID-relief funds. - 4.
+All documents and communications, including but not limited to results, related to standardized tests administered annually in the State of California. - 5.
+All documents and communications between the California Department of Education and the United States Department of Education from January 20, 2021, to present.